Poikilos/dyed/README.md

 This is a WIP mod for unifying colors for Minetest into a beautiful palette that will connect artists with "the land" (dyes and their sources), instead of just making more and more like unifieddyes does.
 Part of the aim is to recolor existing nodes to match a beautiful 16-color palette.

+The standard 16-color palette is:
+- colorapi_palette16[1].png: [spectral colors](https://en.wikipedia.org/wiki/Spectral_color) (Some are slightly non-spectral, but are standard colors such as based IRL dyes from the preceding URL, or based on photos from EnlivenMinetest/palettes/)
+- colorapi_palette16[2].png: pigments (and other non-spectral colors)

+All other palettes are ordered to be compatible with other color mods (See "Other known palettes" below).

 https://github.com/poikilos/colorapi

+## Tasks
+- [ ] fix colorapi_palette_compat_extended to use the new periwinkle
+  (Currently it uses the one from the "UNUSED 15 light_blue from periwinkle (OOPS or purple from wysteria??) reference photo (see palettes/16 in EnlivenMinetest) copy" GIMP layer.
+- [ ] Make a table to reduce colors in darkage to nearest colorapi_palette16 color.

 ## Other known palettes